Orgasm: Shifts in research

 The function or functions of the human female orgasm have been debated among researchers.
-Researchers have several hypotheses about the role if any, of the female orgasm in the reproductive and therefore evolutionary process.
-The literature started with the argument that female orgasm is a byproduct of shared early male ontogeny, where male orgasm is an adaptation.
-Research has shifted to investigate and also support the sire-choice hypothesis, which proposes that female orgasm has been shaped by natural selection to function in the selection of high-quality sires (male parents) for offspring.
-Therefore, orgasm increases the chances of conceiving with males of high genetic quality.
-Research by Randy Thornhill et al. (1995) suggests that female orgasm is more frequent during intercourse with a male partner with low fluctuating asymmetry.
+Researchers have several hypotheses about the possible role of the female orgasm in the reproductive process.
+One argument is that female orgasm is a byproduct of shared early male ontogeny, where male orgasm is an adaptation.
+Research includes the sire-choice hypothesis, which proposes that female orgasm has been shaped by natural selection to function in the selection of high-quality sires (male parents) for offspring.
+One 1995 study indicated that female orgasm is more frequent during intercourse with a male partner with low fluctuating asymmetry.
+A 2012 study found a correlation between females having orgasms and the perceived masculinity and overall attractiveness of male partners.
+The pair bond hypothesis is a topic assessing female orgasms: a 2012 study of women who had been in both a short-term hookup and a long-term relationship reported that 67% of the women in their last sexual encounter in a long-term relationship (with a bond) had an orgasm, compared to 11% in those involved in a short-term hookup (with no bond).